Pfern/ADER17/material/ADER17_practical.md

 RNA-Seq, in eukaryotes contain the extra complication of splicing, where your read will be spread through multiple regions of the genome.
 When using small, single-end reads, this is less of a problem.
 Nonetheless, it is always a good idea to use an aligner that allows split reads.
 Tophat (based on bowtie) is a popular splice-aware aligner.
 It has more recently been superseded by [Hisat](https://ccb.jhu.edu/software/hisat2/index.shtml).
 Recent updates of bwa also allow splitting of reads.

 Finally, another set of more recent approaches that are quickly gaining in popularity.
-Sailfish/Salmon are
+[Salmon](https://combine-lab.github.io/salmon/) that provides transcript-level estimates of gene expression.

 ## LO 5.3 - Run an alignment: the SAM/BAM alignment format

 Run hisat2 / bwa mem in an example dataset

 To store millions of alignments, researchers also had to develop new, more practical formats.
-The Sequence Alignment/Map (SAM) format 11 is a tabular text file format, where each line contains information for one alignment.
+The [Sequence Alignment/Map (SAM) format](https://samtools.github.io/hts-specs/SAMv1.pdf) is a tabular text file format, where each line contains information for one alignment.
 SAM files are most often compressed as BAM (Binary sAM) files, to reduce space and allow direct access to alignments in any arbitrary region of the genome.
 Several tools only work with BAM files.

-			Question: what is the SAM format; what is the BAM format?

-		Also briefly look at SAMv1.pdf describing the format to understand the information in the sam files.
+Run a Salmon alignment: no SAM/BAM is generated.

 # Learning Outcome 6: Assess the general quality of the alignments and detect possible problems